Arts Advocates: Two CSD Employees Win Sorenson Legacy Awards

 Lone Peak Volunteer Honored With Huntsman Award

 It’s evident that Debbie Beninati’s passion lies in introducing children to the world of music.
 By her own admission, she’s a music education “junkie,” and delights in taking a group of beginners and turning them into a fine-tuned orchestra in less than a year.
-But Beninati isn’t paid for her work at Lone Peak Elementary, where […]
+But Beninati isn’t paid for her work at Lone Peak Elementary, […]

 Jordan Wind Symphony Achieves String of ‘Superior’ Rankings